 Horizons – Maintaining Wellbeing in a Digital World is a package of three indivdual sessions taking place during the year:

 1. Coping with the pressures of an online life

 2. An ecological approach to mental health and behaviour

-3. SEND and associated risks with mental health
+3. SEN and associated risks with mental health

 This course is suitable for designated safeguard leads, PSHE leads, computing leads and those leading on mental health, inclusion and wellbeing in schools.

 Venue: Link2ICT, 5th Floor, Fort Dunlop, Fort Parkway, Erdington, Birmingham, B24 9FD

 To book online please select the Register Now! link above or email: firstname.lastname@example.org